Anousha-Dileep/You-have-not-seen-my-colors-ctf-z0d1ak-2026-AUG/README.md

 # **Challenge Description:**

 Elian gave you this challenge.
-Find meaning in the noise, then prove what you decided to the private endpoint.
+Find meaning in the noise, then prove what you decoded to the private endpoint.

 The answer is lowercase with words joined by underscores.